 Luis Alvarez/Getty Images

-The average American woman of 20 years of age and up weighs 170.8 pounds (lbs) and stands at 63.5 inches (in), which is almost 5 feet (ft), 4 in tall.
+The average American female over 20 years of age weighs 170.8 pounds (lb) and stands at 63.5 inches (in), which is almost 5 feet (ft) 4 in.

-These numbers may or may not be surprising to you.
 The Centers for Disease Control and Prevention (CDC) reports that about 31.9% of adults in the United States have obesity.

 As of 2018, the average weights for women in different age groups were:

-Age group (y)Average weight (lbs)
+Age group (y)Average weight (lb)

 20–39167.6